Hand dryer

-A hand dryer is an electric machine which might make use of a heating element and an air blower to dry both the hands after hand washing.
-Since 1922, it is commonly used in public toilets around the world as a cost-effective alternative to paper towels.

-It may either operate with the gentle push of a button or automatically using a sensor.
+A hand dryer is an electric machine designed to blow hot air onto freshly washed hands in order to dry them.
+Since 1922, hand dryers have been commonly used in public toilets around the world as a cost-effective alternative to paper towels.
+They may operate with the push of a button or automatically, using a sensor.

 History

-The earliest hand dryer was patented on June 13, 1922 by R.B.
-Hibbard, D. J. Watrous and J.G.
-Bassett as a "Dryer Machine" for the Airdry Corporation of Groton New York.
-This machine was sold as a built in model or freestanding floor unit that consisted of an inverted blower (much like a handheld blow dryer) that was controlled by a floor pedal.
-Known as "Airdry The Electric Towel", these units were used in restrooms, barbershops and factories.
+The earliest hand dryer was patented on June 13, 1922, by R. B. Hibbard, D. J. Watrous and J. G. Bassett as a "dryer machine" for the Airdry Corporation of Groton New York.
+This machine was sold as a built-in model or freestanding floor unit that consisted of an inverted blower (much like a handheld blow dryer) that was controlled by a floor pedal.
+Known as "Airdry the Electric Towel", these units were used in restrooms, barbershops and factories.
 Airdry Corporation moved to Chicago and San Francisco in 1924 to centralize their distribution.

-The hand dryer was later popularized in 1948 by George Clemens, who founded World Dryer and invented the Model A, World Dryer’s flagship model.
+The hand dryer was later popularized in 1948 by George Clemens, who founded World Dryer and invented the Model A, World Dryer's flagship model.
 In 1993, Mitsubishi Electric introduced a new type of hand dryer "Jet Towel" that blows jets of air on both sides of the hand, pushing the water off rather than evaporating it.

 Costs of hand dryers

 Hand dryers have been popular with industries for their apparent economies.
-According to manufacturers, hand dryers can cut costs by as much as 99.5% (for example a company may spend $2340.00 per year on paper towels, where as the hand dryer expenditure would be as low as $14.00 per year—this will vary according to the cost of paper towels and electricity).
+According to manufacturers, hand dryers can cut costs by as much as 99.5% (for example a company may spend $2340.00 per year on paper towels, whereas the hand dryer expenditure might be as low as $14.00 per year, though this will vary according to the cost of paper towels and electricity).
 They require very little maintenance compared to paper towels, which must be replaced.
 An added benefit is the removal of the paper waste.
 Hand dryers represent a larger initial investment, so those responsible for facility management must do a careful cost analysis to determine whether they are cost effective in their building.
 Costs are always relative to the kWh cost that the facility is charged by its provider.
 In the UK, this will typically be around 10–12p, the only way to compare costs accurately is to work out the rated energy consumption and divide it by the number of drys the hand dryer is capable of performing back to back in one hour, which will give the energy consumption per dry.
-The world's lowest energy hand dryer uses just 1 watt-hour per dry and is rated at 0.24 kW.
+The world's lowest energy hand dryer uses just one watt-hour per dry and is rated at 0.24 kW.